 Designing Justice + Designing Spaces

-Designing Justice + Designing Spaces is a multi-disciplinary architecture and design firm, real estate development firm, and nonprofit with the mission to end mass incarceration and structural inequity.
-We have specific expertise in community engagement, evidence-based design research, and designing for peacemaking and reparation.
+Designing Justice + Designing Spaces is a multi-disciplinary architecture and design firm, real estate development firm, and nonprofit with the mission to end mass incarceration and systemic inequity.
+The leaders at DJ+DS have vast and varied types of expertise in community engagement, evidence-based design research, and in the design of peacemaking spaces and arenas for reparation.
+At the core of their initiative, DJ+DS maintains that the spaces a society builds reflect the systems of power and value within that society.
+Thus, institutional spaces (like prisons) that uphold values of punishment and racism over all else reflects key aspects of the soul of American systems of value and hegemony.

-We engage communities in the design and development of new buildings, spaces, and tools to address the root causes of mass incarceration.
-Our work seeks to counter the societal inequities evident in the dominant architectural models of courthouses and prisons, and we do so through the creation of new prototypes such as peacemaking centers, transitional housing, and mobile villages.
+DJ+DS engages communities in the design and development of new buildings, spaces, and tools to address the root causes of mass incarceration.
+Their work seeks to counter the societal inequities evident in the dominant architectural models of courthouses and prisons by creating new prototypes for spaces that seek to uphold “justice.”
+Examples of these projects include the creation of new design concepts for peacemaking centers, transitional housing, and mobile villages— all with the guidance, visions, and ongoing feedback of the people for whom the spaces are created.

 City